dansteingart/scriba/README.md

-# Calendar to Notion Sync Tool
+# scriba

-This project is a sophisticated calendar synchronization tool that fetches events from multiple Google Calendar accounts, consolidates duplicate events, and syncs them to a Notion database.
+This project is a  calendar synchronization tool that fetches events from multiple Google Calendar accounts, consolidates duplicate events, and syncs them to a Notion database.
 It's designed to handle both personal and work calendars while avoiding duplicate entries.

 ## Features